Introduction

 Notes on optimisations of the right-hand side function

-It is important that the implementation is somewhat optimised for the simulations to run in reasonable time.
-To that end, we here show micro-benchmarks of different implementations of the same steps to highlight why a given implementation was chosen.
+It is important that the implementation is somewhat optimised for the simulations to run in a reasonable time frame.
+To that end, we here show micro-benchmarks of different implementations of the same steps with the time consumption as output, to highlight why a given implementation was chosen.

-These benchmarks assume a simple SEIR model with only tree age group and one variant.
+These benchmarks assume a simple SEIR model with only tree age groups and one variant.

 “infected” sum computation